 - a.
-Only Authorized Personnel shall be allowed to undertake development activities including the operation and maintenance of solar facilities, structures, appurtenances and equipment; and - b.
-The Employer shall designate a safety officer, who is duly registered with the DOE, during the development stage of the solar project.
+Only Authorized Personnel shall be allowed to undertake development activities including the operation and maintenance of hydropower facilities, structures, appurtenances and equipment; and - b.
+The Employer shall designate an Authorized Personnel, with minimum Basic Occupational Safety and Health (BOSH) training with DOLE-Accredited Safety Training Organization (STO), as Safety Officer within the development/commercial/operation stage, duly registered with the DOE;